huybn5776/udemy-seeks/README.md

 Enabled caption on course page, reload page, and press new **Forward with Caption** button or hotkey (`Ctrl`+→) to seek to next caption.

+You can also override udemy default 'forward 5s' shortcut by setting next caption hotkey to 'right'.

 ---

 [<img src="other/chrome-web-store-badge.png" alt="for Chrome" height="80px">](https://chrome.google.com/webstore/detail/udemy-seeks/gdekabefnhhpnianhbcokcngmjhjnoel)